connectjunkie/homebridge-beoplay/README.md

 The values are as follows:
 - `name`: Name for the input in the interface
 - `type`: Can be one of `TV`, `HDMI`, `APPLICATION`, `AIRPLAY`, or `OTHER`
 - `apiID`: This is the `id` value for the input in the Beoplay API.
-This can be found by browsing to the following URL path on your device: hxxp://x.x.x.x/BeoZone/Zone/ActiveSources/
+This can be found by browsing to the following URL path on your device: http://x.x.x.x:8080/BeoZone/Zone/ActiveSources/

+## Exclude parameter

+Note that you can either supply an `inputs` value or an `exclude` value - if you supply both the `exclude` option will be ignored.

+Exclude options for the TV integration type are defined as follows:

+    "exclude": [
+      "radio:1111.222222.33333333@products.bang-olufsen.com",
+      "bluetooth:1111.2222222.33333333@products.bang-olufsen.com"
+    ]

+The values to supply are the `id` value for the input in the Beoplay API.
+As per for the `inputs` values, the inputs supported by your device can be found by browsing to the following URL path on your device: http://x.x.x.x:8080/BeoZone/Zone/ActiveSources/

 # Credits
 This plugin started life as a fork of the [homebridge-http-speaker](https://github.com/Supereg/homebridge-http-speaker) plugin by Supereg